nameko/nameko/docs/key_concepts.rst

 Workers
 ^^^^^^^

 Workers are created when an entrypoint fires.
-A worker is just an instance of the service class, but with interfaces to its dependencies injected into it.
+A worker is just an instance of the service class, but with the dependency declarations replaced with instances of those dependencies.

-Note that a worker only lives for the execution of one method - services are stateless from one call to the next, which encourages the use of dependencies.
+Note that a worker only lives for the execution of one method -- services are stateless from one call to the next, which encourages the use of dependencies.

 A service can run multiple workers at the same time, up to a user-defined limit.
 See :ref:`concurrency` for details.